GunesCaginAydin/GunesCaginAydin.github.io/README.md

-Hi, I'm Gunes, this account is mainly interested in applications of Transformer and Diffusion Models to a wide range of fields.
+Hi, I'm Gunes.
+My interest lies in the intersection of neuroscience and recent progress in computational methods in AI.
+The repositories here will be, probably, in either one of, or the combination of these domains.

-Hop in!
+Contact me if you have any doubts abouts or questions!